cr0mll/cyberclopaedia/Notes/Reverse Engineering/Program Anatomy/The Heap.md

 Fast bins provide a further optimisation layer.
 Recently released small chunks are put in fast bins and are not initially merged with their neighbours.
 This allows for them to be repurposed forthwith, should a `malloc` request for that chunk size come very soon after the chunk's release.
 There are 10 fast bins, covering chunks of size 16, 24, 32, 40, 48, 56, 64, 72, 80, and 88 bytes plus chunk metadata.

 Fast bins are implemented as singly linked lists and insertions and removals of entries in them are really fast.
 Periodically, the heap manager *consolidates* the heap - chunks in the fast bins are merged with the abutting chunks and inserted into the unsorted bin.

+This consolidation occurs when a `malloc` request is issued for a size that is larger than a fast bin can serve (chunks over 512 bytes on 32-bit systems and over 1024 bytes on 64-bit systems), when freeing a chunk larger than 64KB or when `malloc_trim` or `mallopt` is invoked.

 ### TCache Bins
 A new caching mechanism called *tcache* (thread local caching) was introduced in glibc version 2.26 back in 2017.